temporalio/cli/temporalcli/commandsmd/commands.md

 ### temporal batch list: List all Batch Jobs

-Return a list of Batch jobs, for the entire Service or a single Namespace:
+Return a list of Batch jobs, for the entire Service or, optionally, a single Namespace.
+This example lists the batch jobs for "YourNamespace".

 ```